lukas-walker/4d-holographic-tutorials/README.md

 One way to resolve it is to install the packages again using the feature tool (it will say that the package is installed already, but you can just "install" it again anyway).
 Make sure you use the correct version.
 The tool will tell you which version is currently (supposedly) installed.

 Importing everything will take very long.
 (10-15min on my low end computer)

+6. Change the build settings to UWP

+Go to File > Build settings.

+Choose Platform Universal Windows Platform.
+If not yet installed it will tell you to install UWP the Unity Hub.
+(You can also do this directly in the Hub before opening the project.)

 ## Resources